k0itsu/devops-tutorial/README.md

 I wanted this project to highlight the learning process I went through to set up the this project.
-My hopes are that a prospective employer will look at this and see a person that is on the path to be a competent devops engineer, at the same time, anyone who is also on this path can follow along with the commit history/logs and learn the very basics of some of the devops engineering toolbelt out there.
+My hopes are that a prospective employer will look at this and see a person that is on the path to be a competent devops engineer, at the same time, anyone who is also on this path can follow along with the commit history/logs and learn the very basics of some of the devops engineering toolbelt.